alanburchill/websitedownloader/README.md

 - Crawl websites and discover URLs
 - Download HTML content and embedded media
 - Convert HTML to GitHub-flavored Markdown
+- Convert internal absolute URLs to relative URLs for offline viewing
 - Generate reports and logs for analysis
 - Preserve website structure in downloaded files
 - Consolidated logging system for easier analysis